Submitty/submitty.github.io/_docs/developer/rensselaer_center_for_open_source/2026_Nick_Ciuica.md

 PR#771 ([Documentation:InstructorUI] Remove Print Lab), goes with PR#13051

 ### Reflection
+Working on Submitty this summer has been an invaluable experience.
+My contributions to Submitty started as picked-up PRs and frontend tweaks, but I quickly began working across multiple systems of Submitty, including making new CI tests and assisting in our move to using a virtual environment for our python scripts.
+Contributing to PRs daily and assisting in reviewing and testing has made me much more confident Our fast-paced changes and our emphasis on teamwork and reviewing make me confident that this opportunity has been as valueable as a traditional internship.

-My contributions to Submitty started as picked-up PRs and frontend tweaks I gained valuable backend experience working on our move to using venv Made changes daily, fast-paced changes, reviewing/testing consistently Gained experience with Cypress, Vue, PHP, TS, jQuery, Twig, Python, Bash
+Made changes daily, fast-paced changes, reviewing/testing consistently Gained experience with Cypress, Vue, PHP, TS, jQuery, Twig, Python, Bash